ODA Spending

 What is the current government's outlook on agricultural ODA?

-In the 2023 development budget, the war in Ukraine is cited as a reason for increased food insecurity, and as one of the reasons for the Netherlands’ increased financial support to humanitarian assistance for 2022-2026.
+In the 2023 development budget, the war in Ukraine was cited as a reason for increased food insecurity, and as one of the reasons for the Netherlands’ increased financial support to humanitarian assistance for 2022-2026.
 Most Dutch humanitarian assistance is core funding to multilaterals and assigned to UN organizations and funds, such as the International Red Crescent/Red Cross Movement and the Dutch Relief Alliance.
-In light of Russia's invasion of Ukraine and its impact on global food security, Minister Schreinemacher also argued for the WTO to speak out against export restrictions in June 2022.

-The Netherlands recently announced contributions to initiatives that specifically promote food security.
-On November 10, 2022, the Netherlands pledged US$1.9 million to the UNCTAD to support the GCRG on Food, Energy, and Finance, which aims to address the global interlinked food, energy, and finance crises that have been a result of the war in Ukraine.
+The Netherlands has made contributions to initiatives that specifically promote food security.
 On November 12, 2022, at COP27, the Netherlands joined the US, EU, Germany, Norway in providing US$109 million in support of US President Joe Biden's Global Fertilizer Challenge to combat global fertilizer shortages and food insecurity, partially caused by Russia's invasion of Ukraine.
-On November 26, 2022, Dutch Prime Minister Mark Rutte announced a contribution of US$4 million to the WFP's Grain from Ukraine Initiative to subsidize Ukrainian grain exports to Africa.

 Key Bodies